atuikhar/yurs-shop-v2/README.md

-# abc / Frontend
+# yurs-shop / Frontend

 ```
-Copyright (c) 2023-present abc.
+Copyright (c) 2023-present yurs-shop.
 All Rights Reserved.
-Proprietary and confidential information of abc.
+Proprietary and confidential information of yurs-shop.
-Disclosure, use, or reproduction without written authorization of abc is prohibited.
+Disclosure, use, or reproduction without written authorization of yurs-shop is prohibited.
 ```

 ## Table of Contents